The Shepherd's Staff

 Welcome to our community news bulletin!

+And we're not playing that game.
 According to the United States Constitution, parents have the unalienable right to make educational decisions for their children.
 We also have the right to assemble.
-If my pursuit of life, liberty, and happiness includes participation in an empowering, comprehensive, and healthy offering for kids, who could lawfully deny it?
-I made a calculated bid for freedom.
+If my pursuit of life, liberty, and happiness includes participation in an empowering, comprehensive, and healthy offering for kids, who can lawfully deny it?

-So, we're tucking our seed into the safe.
-In the meanwhile, we have a modest fundraising goal of $12,000 to help us transform a school bus into a Mobile Learning Lab and move forward with our mission to deliver regenerative educational offerings in San Diego County.
+In the meanwhile, we have a fundraising goal of $24,000 to help us transform a school bus into a Mobile Learning Lab and move forward with our mission to deliver regenerative educational offerings in San Diego County.
 Think Ms. Frizzle meets John Jeavons!

 Little Shepherds Nature Lab will grow on.
 Stay tuned!